colossalSorrow/data-warehouse-requirements-test-task/README.md

+Potential User Stories
+1. As a administrator, I want to change artifact permissions, so that a regular user could  download an artifact.
+2. As a regular user, I want to authenticate myself, so I can access artifacts that I have permissions to.
+3. As a regular user, I want to list all my artifacts, so that I can see what artifacts I have permissions to.

+Potential Data Architecture
 ![Data Warehouse architecture](https://github.com/colossalSorrow/data-warehouse-requirements-test-task/blob/master/DataWarehouse.png)
 - Type entity stores all different types needed in the database.
 Parent_ID groups together different Types.
 For example Artifact is a parent of type Video.